Leaders in Action Pathway

 3. The application forms are ranked based on consistent corporate evaluation criteria.

-4. There is at least one participant from each department.
+4. There is typically one participant selected from each department.

 Will there be other Leaders in Action pathway available in the future?